ManjulBalayar/Lab7/README.md

 - **Basic Operations**: Use the numeric buttons (0-9) to enter numbers, and the operation buttons (+, -, *, /) to perform calculations.
 - **Calculate**: Press the "=" button to display the result of the calculation.
-- **Clear**: Press the "AC" button to clear the current input and start a new calculation.
+- **Clear**: Press the "C" button to clear the current input and start a new calculation.

 ### Using Memory Functions